-Agency Code Contract No
+Agency Code Period Contract No Funding Amount

-eriod Funding Amount for Period

-NY 12260, (hereinafter referred nt of Health, having its part to as the STATE), and rincipal office at One Commerce Plaza, Room 1609, Albany, (hereinafte
+This is an AGREEMENT between The New York State Department NY 12260, (hereinafter referred to referred to as the CONTRACTOR of Health, having its pr incipal offi acting by and through ce at One Commerce Plaza, Room 1609, Albany , (hereinafter as set forth below.

-referred to as the CONTRACTO OR), to modify Contract Number as set forth below.

-All other provisions of said AG REEMENT shall remain in full force ar nd effect.
+All other provisions of said AGR EEMENT shall remain in full force e and effect.

-IN WITNESS WHEREOF, the pattern their signatures. parties hereto have execu uted this AGRE EEMENT as of the dates appearing under
+IN WITNESS WHEREOF, the p their signatures. arties hereto have execu ited this AC GREEMENT as of the dates appearing under

-CONTRACTOR SIGNATURE STATE AC GENCY SIGNATURE
+CONTRACTOR SIGNATURE STATE AGENCY SIGNATURE

-By: Ву:
+By: By: ,

 Printed Name Printed Name

-Title: Title: .
+Title: Title:

 Date: Date:

-In addition certify that cy Certification: to the acceptance of this contract, I also original copies of this signature page will be all other exact copies of this contract.
+In addit gency Certification: ion to the acceptance of this contract, I also hat original copies of this signature page will be I to all other exact copies of this contract.

-STATE OF NEW YORK County of)) SS.:)
+STATE OF NEW YORK County of)) SS.:

-On the day of e, the undersigned, personally appeared
+e me, the undersigned, personally appeared

-that he/she/they executed the san whose name(s) is(are) so me in his/her/their/ capac ubscribed to the city(ies), and th ved to me on the basis of satisfactory e within instrument and acknowledged to me nat by his/her/their signature(s) on the dividual(s) acted, executed the instrument.
+evidence to be the individual(s) v that he/she/they executed the same whose name(s) is(are) su ne in his/her/their/ capac ibscribed to city(ies), an proved to me on the basis of satisfactory the within instrument and acknowledged to me d that by his/her/their signature(s) on the e individual(s) acted, executed the instrument.

 (Notary)

-Approved: Approved:
+Approved: Approve ed:

-ATTORNEY GENERAL Thomas P. STATE CC DiNapoli DMPTROLLER
+ATTORNEY GENERAL P. DiNapoli COMPTROLLER

 Title: Title:

 Date: Date: